DanielDoehring/paper-2024-perk4/README.md

 ### Running the code

-The scripts for validations and applications are located in the `elixirs` directory.
+The scripts for validations and applications are located in the `5_Validation` and `6_Applications` directory, respectively.

 To execute them provide the respective path: